-Additionally, the website utilizes an AI-based application that runs in the background and optimizes its accessibility level constantly.
-This application remediates the website’s HTML, and adapts its functionality and behavior for screen- readers used by blind users and for keyboard functions used by individuals with motor impairments.
+The website utilizes an artificial intelligence (AI)-based application that runs in the background to optimize its accessibility level continuously.
+This application corrects the website code, or Hypertext Markup Language (HTML), and adapts its functionality and behavior for screen readers used by people with visual impairments and keyboard functions used by individuals with motor impairments.

-Epilepsy Safe Prole: this prole enables people with epilepsy to safely use the website by eliminating the risk of seizures resulting from ashing or blinking animations and risky color combinations.
+- Seizure Safe Profile: Enables people with epilepsy to safely use the website by eliminating the risk of seizures resulting from flashing or blinking animations and risky color combinations.

-Vision Impaired Prole: this prole adjusts the website so that it is accessible to the majority of visual impairments such as Degrading Eyesight, Tunnel Vision, Cataract, Glaucoma, and others.
+- Vision Impaired Profile: Adjusts the website so it is accessible to most visual impairments such as degrading eyesight, tunnel vision, cataract, glaucoma, and others.

-Cognitive Disability Prole: this prole provides various assistive features to help users with cognitive disabilities such as Autism, Dyslexia, CVA, and others, to focus on the essential elements more easily.
+- Cognitive Disability Profile: Provides various assistive features to help users with cognitive disabilities such as autism, dyslexia, cerebrovascular accident, and others to focus on essential elements more easily.

-ADHD Friendly Prole: this profile significantly reduces distractions and noise to help people with ADHD, and Neurodevelopmental disorders browse, read, and focus on the essential elements more easily.
+- ADHD Friendly Profile: Significantly reduces distractions and noise to help people with ADHD and neurodevelopmental disorders browse, read, and focus on essential elements more easily.

-Keyboard Navigation Prole (Motor-Impaired): this prole enables motor-impaired persons to operate the website using the keyboard Tab, Shift+Tab, and the Enter keys.
+- Keyboard Navigation Profile: For people who are motor-impaired, enables users to operate the website using the keyboard Tab, Shift+Tab, and the Enter keys.
 Users can also use shortcuts such as “M” (menus), “H” (headings), “F” (forms), “B” (buttons), and “G” (graphics) to jump to specific elements.

 Additional UI, Design, and Readability Adjustments

-- Color adjustments – users can select various color contrast proles such as light, dark, inverted, and monochrome.
-Additionally, users can swap color schemes of titles, texts, and backgrounds with over seven different coloring options.
+- Color adjustments: Users can select various color contrast profiles such as light, dark, inverted, and monochrome.
+Additionally, users can swap color schemes of titles, texts, and backgrounds with more than seven different coloring options.

-- Animations – epileptic users can stop all running animations with the click of a button.
-Animations controlled by the interface include videos, GIFs, and CSS ashing transitions.
+- Animations: Users with epilepsy can stop all running animations with the click of a button.
+Animations controlled by the interface include videos, GIFs, and CSS flashing transitions.

-- Cognitive disorders – we utilize a search engine linked to Wikipedia and Wiktionary, allowing people with cognitive disorders to decipher the meanings of phrases, initials, slang, and others.
+- Cognitive disorders: A search engine is linked to Wikipedia and Wiktionary, which allows people with cognitive disorders to decipher meanings of phrases, initials, slang, and more.